Notice of Attendance

 Authorisation for the Board of Directors to resolve to issue new shares (item 14)

 The Board of Directors proposes that the Annual General Meeting authorizes the Board of Director, on one or more occasions during the period until the next Annual General Meeting, to resolve on share issue of a maximum of 13,300,000 Class B shares (corresponding to a dilution of approximately 10.0 percent of share capital and approximately 7.9 percent of the votes).

-The purpose with the authorization is that the Company shall be able to make payment in shares in connection with possible acquisitions of properties or businesses that the company may undertake.
+The purpose with the authorization is that the Company in a time efficient way shall be able to make payment in shares in connection with possible acquisitions of properties or businesses that the Company may undertake.

 The Board of Directors proposes that the Annual General Meeting resolves to authorize the Board of Directors until the next Annual General Meeting, on one or more occasions, to resolve on repurchasing so many Class B shares that the Company’s holding at no time exceeds 10 percent of all shares in the Company.
 The shares shall be acquired on a regulated market where shares in the Company are listed and only at a price within the price range registered at any given time, i.e. the range between the highest bid price and the lowest offer price, or through a public offer to all shareholders, whereby the purchase shall be made at a price equivalent to the lowest quoted share price at the time and a maximum of 150 per cent of the current quoted share price.
 Payment for shares repurchased shall be in cash.

-The Board may resolve to repurchase its own shares within the context of a repurchase program in accordance with Commission Regulation (EC) No 2273/2003, provided the purpose of the acquisition is merely to reduce the Company’s share capital.
+The Board may resolve to repurchase its own shares within the context of a repurchase program in accordance with Article 5 of the EU Market Abuse Regulation, provided the purpose of the acquisition is merely to reduce the Company’s share capital.

 The purposes of the authorisation is to give the Board of Directors greater scope to act when working with the Company’s capital structure and thereby contribute to increased shareholder value.